Slip & Fall Accident Lawyer in Atlanta

 Every year, slip and fall accidents injure countless people in Atlanta and in surrounding areas.
 People fall unexpectedly in public and private properties, often because of some hazard on the ground that should have been fixed.
 Slip and falls can result in severe, even catastrophic injuries.
 Following an accident, you need access to compensation to pay your bills and support your loved ones.

 At MG Law, our slip and fall attorneys in Atlanta have the skills, experience, and tenacity to protect your rights.
 If you injured yourself after a fall, you might receive compensation from the property owner, but this is a complicated claim to make.
-To schedule a free, no-obligation initial consultation with an experienced Georgia slip and fall accident lawyer, please contact our law firm today to discuss your case.

-Common Causes Of Slip & Fall Accidents
+Common Causes of Slip & Fall Accidents

 With adequate maintenance, business and property owners can go a long way towards reducing the risks of a fall accident.
-There are many hazards that can make the premises dangerous, such as:

-• Freshly washed or waxed floors
+• Freshly washed or waxed floors,

-• Debris or garbage
+• Debris or garbage,

-• Condensation
+• Condensation,

-• Spilled liquids
+• Spilled liquids,

-• Wet leaves
+• Wet leaves,

-• Water or ice
+• Water or ice, and

-• Worn carpeting
+• Worn carpeting.

 Other people slip or fall because of the layout of the premises.
 Poor lighting, for example, can make it hard to identify where you put your foot, or bright lights could create blinding glare.
 Stairs might also be poorly designed so that it is easy to slip.